Kaycee074/Kaycee074.github.io/_pages/about.md

 ___
 * I am on the E-board of the National Society of Black Engineers(NSBE) and i am also an active member of the Black Graduate Students Association(BGSA) at RPI.
 * During my spare time, i enjoy playing soccer, ping pong and i also code for fun!
-* Fun fact about me: I love to cook and try out new meals.